 It’s easy to jump ahead and think about all the creative and useful things you want to include in your app as you explore design options.

 But don’t forget about the basics of app design!
-Create a solid foundation for your app and a good user experience by paying attention to:
+Consult a user experience design agency to create a solid foundation for your app.
+They should be by paying attention to:

 - Navigation features

 - Adjustments for screen size to appeal to mobile users

 2. Avoid potential hurdles and obstacles

 Approach the design process through the eyes of the intended user.
 Think about anything that might cause you to hesitate or bail on the app altogether.
 For example, 75 percent of mobile interactions are thumb-driven, according to one estimate.

 Therefore, you’ll want to leave enough space on the screens to allow for thumb-activated responses.
 Further overcome possible user obstacles by: